kofodym/alx-low_level_programming/README.md

-We are building in C. Enjoy the adventure and explore LLL
+We are building in C. Enjoy the adventure and explore!!!
 <h1>0x13.
 C - More singly linked lists</h1>
 <h2>Mandatory</h2>
 <h2>0.
 Print list</h2>